sqfmi/watchy-docs/docs/getting-started.md

 **Remove The Components Carefully** as they are tightly packed for maximum protection.
 The display is made of glass and will crack if you bend it!

-**Test Your PCB** to make sure the board is functional before taping everything down!
-The tape is very strong and it will be impossible to re-align/remove anything once secured.
+**Test Your PCB** to make sure the board is functional!

+**Do Not Apply The Included Tape!!** Watchy can be assembled and secured with the included enclosure, without needing any tape.
+Only apply the tape if you intend to use Watchy without the enclosure, and have triple checked the screen is properly aligned.

 1. Connect the screen to the FPC connector, the shiny gold pins on the ribbon cable should be facing up.
 The ribbon cable goes through the PCB slot like in the image above.
 2. Connect the battery